airasyaqub/airasyaqub.github.io/Projects/Calculator/README.md

-This app is a twitch user checking console.
-We used twitch api in it
+This app is a java script calculator